kevoree/kevoree.github.io/_posts/2017-06-30-work-in-progress.md

   name: leiko
   href: https://github.com/maxleiko
 ---
-Please be aware that the site is a work in progress currently.
+Please be aware that this site is a work in progress currently.
-We will keep you posted **asap**.
+You may find unfinished docs, articles.

+Sorry for the inconvenience, don't hesitate to visit the website again in a near future.